-Total other expense, net reflected a decrease of \$77.9 million as compared to the three month period ended March 31, 2014 primarily due to a \$77.4 million net change in non-cash charges relating to outstanding warrants.
-The \$77.4 million of prior year warrant liability charges was attributable to warrants issued in the private placement offering in January and February 2014.
-Due to the price-based anti-dilution provision in the warrants, the Company was required to classify the warrants as a liability and to adjust their value to market at each measurement period.
+Total other income (expenses), net decreased \$60.5 million, or 100%, as compared to the three months ended June 30, 2014.
+The decrease of \$60.5 million was primarily attributable to a non-cash benefit in the 2014 period relating to outstanding warrants, with no comparable amount in the 2015 period.
+The 2014 benefit of \$60.5 million was attributable to warrants issued in the private placement offering in first quarter of 2014, the value of which declined from March 31, 2014 to June 30, 2014.
+Due to the price-based anti-dilution provision in the warrants, the Company was required to classify the warrants as a liability and to adjust their fair value to market at each measurement period.
 In November 2014, the holders of a majority of the warrants approved an amendment to remove the price-based anti-dilution provisions in the warrants.
 As a result, the warrants are no longer recorded as a liability effective November 2014 because they met the criteria for equity treatment.
-Interest expense decreased by \$0.4 million this year as compared to last year due to the repayment of outstanding debt in January 2014.